-At St. Joseph Orleans Dental Centre, our dentist performs gum grafts for patients who have excessive gum recession and need to protect their teeth from damage, or for cosmetic reasons.Request Appointment
+At St. Joseph Orleans Dental Centre in Ottawa, our dentist performs gum grafts for patients who have excessive gum recession and need to protect their teeth from damage, or for cosmetic reasons.Request Appointment

 What is a gum graft?

 A gum graft is an oral surgery procedure that is used to thicken gums.
 You may need this surgery to protect your teeth from the damaging effects of gum recession, or for aesthetic purposes.

 As gum disease progresses, the gum tissue pulls back from the teeth and exposes the tooth root.
 An exposed tooth root is susceptible to decay.
 If left untreated, it can cause severe tooth sensitivity and lead to eventual tooth loss.
 A gum graft can help to repair the gums, reduce any associated symptoms and protect your oral health.